nasa-nccs-hpda/eis-dashboard/README.md

 This application implements notebooks which make visualizing data from EarthData easier by allowing for user interaction with the data.

+## Note
+These are basic notebooks to get started with.
+Feel free to fork this repo and add additional functionality as needed.

 ## Quickstart
 ### Navigate to your EIS project's daskhub
 - Min requirements for memory is 4GB, ideally 8GB.